 While we were in Cancun, we had a chat about Thailand with our host, who happens to be a SCUBA diving instructor.

-“Oh, I’ve always wanted to Thailand!” he said.
+“Oh, I’ve always wanted to go to Thailand!” he said.
 “I would love to teach SCUBA there.”

 “Then why don’t you go?”
 I asked.

 “Well, it’s Thailand.
 I heard it’s very dangerous.”